rflandau/Orv/implementations/slims/PACKETS.md

 If an existing service is registered to the same child node, the new information will supplant the existing information (ex: address and stale time).

+Valid REGISTERs from child vaultkeepers refresh the child's prune time on their parent.

 ### Payload

 1. *service*:  name of the service to be registered